-Figure 15.
-Number of Students Transferring From Highline College (Academic Year 2014-2015)
+Figure 13.
+Number of Students Transferring from Highline College (Academic Year 2014-2015)

-Figure 16.
-Number of Students Transferring From Renton Technical College (Academic Year 2014-2015)
+Figure 14.
+Number of Students Transferring from Renton Technical College (Academic Year 2014-2015)

-WGU-Washington also enrolls a number of area transfer students - however their data were from August 2016 - therefore not directly comparable to the SBCTC data from academic year 2014-2015.
-Nonetheless, it is evident that WGU functions as major transfer destination for local students - particularly from Green River College.
-Moreover, the cumulative graduate numbers indicate that they offer a viable completion option for area community and technical college students.
+WGU Washington also enrolls many area transfer students, although their data were from August 2016 and are therefore not directly comparable to the SBCTC data from academic year 2014-2015.
+Nonetheless, it is evident that WGU Washington functions as a major transfer destination for local students, particularly from Green River College.
+Moreover, the cumulative graduate numbers indicate that WGU Washington offers a viable completion option for area community and technical college students (see Table 24).